 1. They’re Cheap

 Plants from the local nursery or even a home improvement store are expensive, especially if you have a large area to cover.
-However, native plants are often available by digging them up from the wild and transplanting them.
+However, native greenery is often available by digging them up from the wild and transplanting them.
 Other gardeners may be able to give you starts off various varieties as well.
 If you purchase, they will still be cheaper, as your local supplier won’t have to pay for costly shipping from outside your area.

 2. Better for the Environment

 If you’re trying to live greener, using native plants is smart on several levels.
-Native plants help conserve water, soil and ideal conditions in the area where they grow.
+They help conserve water, soil and ideal conditions in the area where they grow.
 Native plants tend to be lush in the areas where they grow and serve a purpose, such as preventing water from flooding the soil and thus preventing erosion.
 They also help the land store water where necessary, keeping some areas wet and others dry, helping both the soil and local wildlife.

 3. Haven for Birds and Animals